techpro-studio/FlutterAppArchitecture/README.md

 }
 ```

-State contains binding for BLoC streams.
+State contains the bindings for BLoC streams.

-3. BLoC.
+#### BLoC

-Basically ViewModel in MVVM pattern.
+Basically, BLoC is a ViewModel in MVVM pattern.
 It has streams with ready to use data for Widget.

 ```Dart